PanDAWMS/panda-docs/docs/source/installation/harvester_docs/plugins/htcondor_plugins.rst

         },

-See :ref:`here <ref-htcondor_monitor>` for descriptions of all configurable attributes and details of htcondor_monitor.
+See :ref:`here <ref-htcondor-htcondor_monitor>` for descriptions of all configurable attributes and details of htcondor_monitor.

 Sweeper plugin